 The CPCNW is also the home for the National Clean Plant Network Hops program.
 At this time, we are the only Hops program in the National Clean Plant Network, serving as the sole source for clean plant material for the hop industry.
 In addition to our clean plant services, we also coordinate the work of the Tier 2 committee.

 The CPCNW is one of five centers in the NCPN-Grapes program.
 Our clean plant process begins with aseptic meristem culture, with plants starting in a growth chamber, transitioning to the green house, and ultimately the screen house or foundation vineyard.
-We have over 350 varieties available for distribution in our foundation vineyard and screen house.
+We have over 350 varieties available for distribution in our screenhouses and foundation vineyard.